-Auto Refresh Refresh
+Auto Refresh C Refresh

-Figure 4-6-1-4:PoE Status Screenshot
+Figure 4-7-3:PoE Status Screenshot

 Object Description Sequential Power On Displays the current sequential power on mode.
 PoE Voltage Displays the current PoE voltage.
-Power Budget Displays the maximum PoE power budget.
+System Power Budget Displays the maximum PoE power budget.
 Operation Mode Displays the current PoE operation mode.
+Current Budget Displays the current maximum PoE budget.
 Current Ports in Use Displays the current PoE ports in use. • Class 1 ~ 4 ports Displays the current ports of PoE class 1 ~ 4.
 Power Consumption Displays the current power consumption (total watts and percentage) Current Power Consumption Shows the total watts usage of Managed PoE Switch.
+Total Power Reserved Shows how much the total power is reserved for all PDs.
 Local Port This is the logical port number for this row.
-Displays the class of the PD attached to the port, as established by the classification process.
+PD Class Displays the class of the PD attached to the port, as established by the classification process.
 Class 0 is the default for PDs.
-The PD is powered based on PD Class PoE Class level if system is working in Classification mode.
-A PD will return Class to 0 to 4 in accordance with the maximum power draw as specified by Table 4-6-1- 1.
+The PD is powered based on PoE Class level if system is working in Classification mode.
+A PD will return Class to 0 to 4 in accordance with the maximum power draw as specified by Table 4-7-1 .
 Power Used [W] The Power Used shows how much power the PD currently is using.
-Current Used [mA] The Power Used shows how much current the PD currently is using. • Priority The Priority shows the port's priority configured by the user.
-Port Status The Port Status shows the port's status. • Total Shows the total power and current usage of all PDs.
+Current Used [mA] The Power Used shows how much current the PD currently is using.
+Priority The Priority shows the port's priority configured by the user.
+Port Status The Port Status shows the port's status.
+Power Inline Mode Displays per PoE port operating in mid-span, end-span or UPoE mode. • Total Shows the total power and current usage of all PDs.

-Auto-refresh : Check this box to enable an automatic refresh of the page at regular intervals.
+Auto-refresh E: Check this box to enable an automatic refresh of the page at regular intervals.

-4.6.4 Port Sequential
+4.7.4 Port Sequential

 This page allows the user to configure the PoE Ports started up interval time.
-The PoE Port will start up one by one as Figure 4-6-1-5 shows.
+The PoE Port will start up one by one as Figure 4-7-4 shows.